-Sometimes, the pregnancy test kit results will have a very faint positive line, in such cases you can wait for 3-4 days and take another test.
-Again, it may so happen that one pregnancy home test is negative and the 2nd test is negative too, or the home pregnancy test is negative but the doctor’s is positive, or else the home pregnancy test is negative but symptoms of pregnancy are present.
-In such cases, a blood test for levels of hCG in blood is done to confirm the pregnancy.
+Sometimes, the pregnancy test kit results will have a very faint positive line.
+In such cases, you should wait for another 3-4 days and take another test.
+Additionally, it may so happen that one pregnancy home test is negative and the 2nd test is negative too, or the home pregnancy test is negative but the doctor’s is positive, or the home pregnancy test is negative but pregnancy symptoms are present.
+In such cases, a blood test for levels of HCG in the blood is done to confirm the pregnancy.

 Disclaimer: The information in the article is not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your doctor.